 $ timeout 180 sratunnel -s tls:mschiffm@sra-server,1021 -w "ch=220" -c 220 -A 180 -d -o nmsg:file:test-220.nmsg connecting to tls:mschiffm@sra-server,1021 ACCOUNTING total-filtered=4183437 total-missed=44 total-collected=0 total-sent=84371 total-ratelimited=0 total-congested=4096266

-This time, 4,183,437 packets were matched by our watch.
+This time, 4,183,437 packets were read from the SIE channel.
 Using the same logic as above, we find that this equates to approximately 23,241 payloads per second which is commensurate to Channel 220’s searing average per second rate of ~24,000 payloads (it is sourced from our Passive DNS feed which has a per second payload rate of ~120,000).

 44 packets were missed on the input side.
 This is a .001% rate of loss and well within acceptable limits.